MaxTeiger/ece-hadoop/CALENDAR.md

-## Calendar
+# Calendar

 ## 1. The Hadoop ecosystem

 ### Lecture

 Describes the crucial building blocks to handle the dramatic growth of data in the enterprise.
 Starting with a cronological context, we will cover the limit of vertical growing of Information Systems.
 We will present the advantages of distributed, redondant systems for Massive Parallel Processing and the new paradigms they introduce.

 ### Pratical Work

-Take control of Hortonworks Distribution.
-Present tools for future pratical works.
+Present environment and tools for future pratical works.

-## 2. HDFS, MapReduce and YARN
+## 2. HDFS and MapReduce

 ### Lecture

-Present MapReduce pattern, the Google's Algorithm for batch processing.
+Present MapReduce, the Google's algorithm for batch processing.
 Present HDFS, a distributed and redondant FileSystem.

 ### Pratical Work